 PIERRE DE OUTIN

-Many English, American and German collectors admired Outin’s elegant and lyrical paintings of the historical genre.
+Throughout his career Goupil & Cie purchased Outin’s paintings directly from the artist and his work was also collected by English, American and German collectors that admired his elegant and lyrical paintings of the historical genre.
 Many of Outin’s works are on permanent display in his home town of Moulins.